thanos-io/thanos/docs/components/query.md

       --query.conn-metric.label=external_labels... ...
                                  Optional selection of query connection metric
-                                 labels to be collected from endpoint set --query.default-evaluation-interval=1m
+                                 labels to be collected from endpoint set --query.dedup-penalty=5s   Initial penalty value for deduplication in the query engine.
+      --query.default-evaluation-interval=1m
                                  Set default evaluation interval for sub
                                  queries.